-Our research focuses on the evolution, environmental drivers, and physiological mechanisms of life histories in vertebrates.
+Research in the Bronikowski lab incorporates evolutionary and ecological perspectives on life histories.
+We take an integrated approach to understanding phenotypic variation that varies with age, with recent emphases on senescence.
+We address our life history questions at multiple levels of organization: evolutionary time scales, landscape ecological drivers, physiological and cellular mechanisms, and genomic modifications in vertebrates.
 We answer fundamental questions in aging evolution and ecology using field studies of natural populations, physiological and molecular experimentation, and mathematical modeling.
 We focus currently on the late-life history, and are primarily interested in the evolution of senescence and lifespan.
-Our current projects involve dissecting the action of putative aging genes in reptiles, testing for how reptiles escape physiological aging, and modeling senescent rates in mortality and reproduction wild and semi-provisioned primates .
+Our current projects involve (i) characterizing the action of aging genes and molecular networks in reptiles, (ii) testing how reptiles age mechanistically, considering oxidative stress and immune function, and (iii) modeling senescent rates in mortality and reproduction wild and semi-provisioned primates.

 Long-term ecological monitoring of multiple populations of garter snake in the Sierra Nevada mountains have revealed two life-history ecotypes located on the ends of the slow-to-fast pace of life.
 Fast-paced snakes have fast growth, early maturation, annual and high-effort reproduction, and short lifespan.
 Slow-pace of life snakes have delayed maturation, infrequent reproduction, and live twice as long as the fast-paced ecotype.
 These two life history ecotypes result from segregating alleles for growth.